-Four players garnered All-America honors in 2011 under Rounce’s tutelage.
-April Daugherty, the 2011 Northeast-10 Conference Player of the Year, became the first player in program history to earn two All-America nods.
-Kerri Bergquist, the 2011 Northeast-10 Goalie of the Year, and Jen Otis both joined Daugherty on the All-America first team while Katie Zubkus earned a spot on the second team.
+Throughout her tenure, Rounce has coached ten All-Americans and has seen 41 All-Conference selections.
+Four players garnered Longstreth/NFHCA All-America honors in 2011, including former Warrior April Daugherty, the 2011 Northeast-10 Conference Player of the Year, who became the first player in program history to earn two All-America nods.
+Kerri Bergquist, the 2011 and 2012 NE-10 Goalie of the Year, and Jen Otis both joined Daugherty on the All-America first team in 2011 while classmate Katie Zubkus earned a spot on the second team.

-In 2011, the Warriors attained the highest national ranking in program history as they finished the year ranked #3 in the NFHCA National Poll.
-Merrimack set a new record for most consecutive victories by any team in school history, rattling off 17-straight wins.
+In 2011, the Warriors attained the highest national ranking in program history as they finished the year ranked No. 3 in the NFHCA National Poll.
+Merrimack set a new record for most consecutive victories by any team in school history, rattling off 17-straight wins at one point.

 The Warriors sported an 8-11 record and 4-6 league mark in 2010.
 Rounce led Merrimack to the program's first-ever victories over Stonehill and Bentley during the 2010 campaign.
 Five players earned Northeast-10 Conference postseason honors at the conclusion of the season.

 Rounce orchestrated the biggest one-year turnaround in program history in her second year.
-With five wins in her first year, Rounce won a program-record 13 in 2009 and also took her team to the Conference semifinals for the first time in school history.
+With five wins in her first year, Rounce won a then-program-record 13 games in 2009 and also took her team to the NE-10 Semifinals for the first time in school history.
 For engineering an eight-game improvement and national ranking as high as No. 8, she was recognized as the 2009 Division II Field Hockey Coach of the Year on November 16 by womensfieldhockey.com.

 Named the Merrimack head field hockey coach on April 16, 2008, Rounce guided the Warriors to a 5-14 record in her first season, led by Northeast-10 All-Conference rookie team selections Victoria DeLacey and Stephanie Heasman.